 Research Methods (4-8 credits)

-Students must complete one approved Research Methods courses.
-Students who are waived from Data Analytics must take two Research Methods courses.
+Students must complete one approved Research Methods course.
+Students who are waived from Data Analytics must complete two Research Methods courses.
 Sample courses include:

 - Applied Econometrics